Last Updated: 10/11/22 | October 11th, 2022

 But there is also much more to see here too.
 It’s a wonderful city for a weekend getaway.

-But just because it’s an expensive place to live doesn’t mean a visit has to break the bank.
+While it’s known for a soaring cost of living, just because it’s an expensive place to live doesn’t mean a visit has to break the bank.

 1. Take a Free Walking Tour

-The first thing I do whenever I arrive in a new destination is take a walking tour.
+The first thing I do whenever I arrive at a new destination is take a walking tour.
 It’s the best way to get the lay of the land, see the highlights, and ask your questions to an expert local guide.
 Free SF Tours runs daily free walking tours that can show you the main sights of the city.
 You’ll not only get to learn about the city but you’ll have access to an expert local guide who can answer all your questions and give you personalized suggestions.
 Just be sure to tip at the end!

 For more in-depth paid tours, check out Take Walks.
 They are my favorite paid tour company in the city.

 There is no question that the iconic Golden Gate Bridge is one of San Francisco’s most famous landmarks.
 Opened in 1937, it’s arguably the most-photographed bridge in the world.
 At its inception, it was both the longest and the tallest suspension bridge in the world, spanning 4,200 feet (1,280 meters) long and standing 746 feet (227 meters) tall.

 You can walk across the bridge (which I recommended) or just stare at it from every angle and snap your own iconic photos.
 If you have time, make your way to the Golden Gate National Recreation Area.
 It has a waterfront promenade, sweeping views of the bridge, and a few easy hiking trails.